OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 <sup>\**</sup> Supported for LVM-thin environments.

+### Limitations

+Here is a list of the known missing features or bugs related to the Veeam integration with OpenNebula:

+- Setting the ``PassengerMaxPoolSize`` variable to values higher than 1 can trigger issues depending on the system properties of the backup server and the amount of concurrent transfers, showing an error in the Veeam Backup & Replication console.
+If this happens too frequently, reduce the amount of concurrent Passenger processes to 1 until this issue is fixed.
+- The KVM appliance in step 4.2 does not include context packages.
+This implies that in order to configure the networking of an appliance, you must either manually choose the first available free IP in the management network or set up a DHCP service router.

-## Requirements & Architecture
+### Architecture

-In order to achieve a setup compatible with the OpenNebula and Veeam Backup integration, the following requirements must be met:
+To ensure a compatible integration between OpenNebula and Veeam Backup, the following components and network configuration are required:

-* A Backup Server hosting an OpenNebula Backup datastore and the OpenNebula oVirtAPI Server.
+- Backup Server: to host both the **OpenNebula Backup datastore** and the **OpenNebula oVirtAPI Server**.
-* The Veeam Backup appliance, deployed by Veeam when adding OpenNebula as a hypervisor.
+- Veeam Backup Appliance: this is automatically deployed by Veeam when OpenNebula is added as a hypervisor.
-* A management network must be in place connecting the following components:
+- Management Network: to provide connectivity between all of the following components:
+     - OpenNebula Front-end
-     * OpenNebula Backup server
+     - OpenNebula Backup server
-     * OpenNebula Front-end
-     * All Hosts running VMs to be backed up by Veeam
+     - All OpenNebula Hosts (running the VMs to be backed up)
-     * Veeam Server
+     - Veeam Server
-     * Veeam Backup appliance
+     - Veeam Backup appliance

 ![image](/images/backup_veeam_architecture.png)

+## Backup Server Requirements

+To ensure full compatibility with the ovirtAPI module, the Backup Server must run one of the following operating systems:

+- AlmaLinux 8 or 9
+- Ubuntu 22.04 or 24.04
+- RHEL 8 or 9
+- Debian 11 or 12

+The recommended hardware specifications are:

+- **CPU:** 4 cores
+- **Memory:** 16 GB RAM
+- **Disk:** Sufficient storage to hold all active backups.
+This server acts as a staging area to transfer backups from OpenNebula to the Veeam repository, so its disk must be large enough to accommodate the total size of these backups.

+## Installation and Configuration

-## Step 1: Prepare the environment for the oVirtAPI Server
+1. Prepare the environment for the oVirtAPI Server

 A server should be configured to expose both the Rsync Backup datastore and the oVirtAPI Server.
 This server should be accessible from all the clusters that you want to be able to back up via the management network shown in the architecture diagram.
 The oVirtAPI Server is going to act as the communication gateway between Veeam and OpenNebula.

-## Step 2: Create a backup datastore
+2. Create a backup datastore

 The next step is to create a backup datastore in OpenNebula.
 This datastore will be used by the oVirtAPI module to handle the backup of the Virtual Machines before sending the backup data to Veeam.
 Currently only [Rsync Datastore]({{% relref "../../../product/cluster_configuration/backup_system/rsync.md" %}}) is supported.